Rewind X Lightpaper

 Fee Components

-Protection Activation Fee: Charged when creating a Protected Transfer.
-This fee covers the cost of entering the time-bounded state and registering the transfer on-chain.
-NFT tier holders receive deterministic discounts on this fee.
-Higher tiers receive greater reductions.
+Protection Activation Fee: Charged when creating a Protected Transfer and deducted from the transfer amount.
+NFT tiers provide deterministic discounts on this fee.

 Rewind Fee: Charged only if a rewind is actually executed.
 This fee is separate from the activation fee and is not discounted by NFT tiers.
 Rewind fees are determined by the protocol's on-chain integrity engine based on wallet behavior patterns.